-For example, Lloyds TSB fails the investment criteria of the credit ratings matrix but is one of the 7 institutions named above and would therefore be added back to the counterparty list.
+For example, Lloyds TSB fails the investment criteria of the credit ratings matrix but is one of the part nationalised banks and would therefore be added back to the counterparty list.
+Amendments to the counterparty list can happen at any point in time.